1. Approach

 16 bit fix point operation, and 4 µs for the adequate cosf(..)

 float operations.
 It means using fix point is a quest of detail.
-If fast cycle times are necessary also in this actuator controller, it fix pint ay be necessary but also sufficient.

 Some processors don’t have fix point multiplication, for example the MSP430 from Texas Instruments.
 Such processors are anyway not proper for fast step times (µs).
 They have libraries for fix point multiplication as well as floating point operations written in assembler.
 For such processors it is a quest of available memory (Flash and RAM) for a decision between fix and float numeric.
 The libraries need space in memory.